jobizil/deploy-node-api/README.md

 - Create a repo
   In order to push your code to Github, you'll have to create a git repository on GitHub.
 [Create a repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).

   Give your repo any name of your choice.
-For the sake of consisteny, I'll call mine `github-heroku-api`.
+For the sake of consistency, I'll call mine `github-heroku-api`.

   Once you have created your repository, you can now push your code using the command below